Edgeworth/memerna/README.md

   Just use the updated GU stacks, not for WC stacks since they didn't change that much That's what RNAstructure does.

-Update in 2022 model:
+Update in 2022 model (t22_p2):

 - AU penalty removed as well
 - stacking params updated
 - sequence dependent parameters for terminal base pairs based on the penultimate pair

-need to apply to all loop types - affects energy model, exterior loop, mfe.
+need to apply to all loop types - affects energy model, efn, exterior loop, mfe.

 - augu_penalty, internal_augu_penalty goes away;
 - add [4][4][4][4] table for terminal base pairs.